Assaf Razin

-Assaf Razin (Hebrew: אסף רזין) is an international economist, academic, and author.
-He is a professor emeritus at Tel Aviv University, and former professor of International Economics at Cornell University.
+Assaf Razin (1941 – 9 July 2026) was an Israeli international economist, academic and author.
+He was a professor emeritus at Tel Aviv University, and former professor of International Economics at Cornell University.

-Razin is known for his works on international economics and public economics.
+Razin was known for his works on international economics and public economics.
 He has contributied to top scientific journals like the American Economic Review, Journal of Monetary Economics and the Journal of Political Economy, and has written the books International Taxation, Fiscal Policies and Growth in the World Economy, Population Economics, Israel and the World Economy: Power of Globalization, and Globalization, and Transition to Illiberal Democracy: Economic Drivers and Consequences.

-He is the recipient of the 2017 EMET Prize in Economics and the 2025 lifetime achievement award given by the Israel Economic Society.
-He is a fellow of the Econometric Society.
+He was the recipient of the 2017 EMET Prize in Economics and the 2025 lifetime achievement award given by the Israel Economic Society.
+He was a fellow of the Econometric Society.

 Early life and education

 Razin's parents arrived in Israel in the late 1930s from Bessarabia in pre-WWII war Romania (now Moldova and Ukraine).
-They founded Kibbutz Shamir, where Razin's early life unfolded, shaped by its communal ethos and its remote location as a border settlement.
+They founded Kibbutz Shamir.
 He was born and raised in Kibbutz Shamir, on the slopes of the Golan Heights.
-A tragic incident during his military service led to unexpected opportunities beyond the kibbutz's strict confines.
-This pivotal event paved the way for his unconventional transition from living in a border agricultural settlement to pursuing higher education and eventually graduate studies at the University of Chicago.
-Contrary to the collectivistic kibbutz rules against having its members equipped with formal university education, Razin was singled out to attend university due to his military-caused disability.
-He studied undergraduate economics at the Hebrew University.
+Razin studied undergraduate economics at the Hebrew University.
 After being admitted to graduate studies at the University of Chicago, he completed a PhD in Economics there in 1969.
-With a few policy-making engagements, he concentrated on academic work at leading universities worldwide.